Nodulaire/ELK-Ansible/Documentation/Workflow.md

     - tags : [Tag's name]
 ```

 Here *NAME* refers to the cluster of machines define in */etc/ansible/hosts*.
-You have an example of configuration in [Ansible-Install-v1](Ansible-Install-v1.md).
+You have an example of the configuration in [Ansible-Install-v1](Ansible-Install-v1.md).
-The tag *tags* is optional but it should be useful for debugging.
+The tag *tags* is optional, but it should be useful for debugging.
 Then the *...* is the command you want to execute.
 Finally the *(...)* means the end of the playbook they are optional.

 ### Documentation

-Each action realised on the project must be well documented, A project can't survive if nobody understand why its like that at any point in the time.
-Also we hope that someday few contributors will develop groks modules and add their work.
+Each action realised on the project must be well documented, A project can't survive if nobody understands why its like that at any point in the time.
+Also, we hope that someday few contributors will develop groks modules and add their work.

 **Names**: %SERVICE%-%Doc-Type%-%VERSION%
 *Examples*:
 - Ansible-Turorial-v2.
 - Logstash-Info-v13.md

-To reach as much people as possible all the documentation is written in English.
+To reach as many people as possible all the documentation is written in English.

 Each document will contain :
 - A short introduction of technology
 - An aim section
-- As many screenshot and code snipet as possible.
+- As many screenshot and code snippets as possible.